Acetaminophen during pregnancy can lead to speech delay in baby girls

 There are many medications that are perfectly safe to consume before pregnancy.
 But during pregnancy, these seemingly harmless drugs can be dangerous for your baby.
 In fact, some drugs, like paracetamol (also branded as Tylenol), can even lead to a speech delay in baby girls.

 Yes, you read that right.
-A recent study published in the European Psychiatry’s journal last month made some shocking revelations about this popular pain reliever.
+A study published in the European Psychiatry’s journal made some shocking revelations about this popular pain reliever.

 A link between paracetamol and speech delay in girls

 According to the research, baby girls born to mothers who consumed acetaminophen (active ingredient in paracetamol) during their pregnancy experienced language and speech delays.